deemount/gobpmn/README.md

 gobpmn is an experimental library that makes it possible to reflect

-* structs,
+* static structs,
-* anonymous fields,
-* typed and
-* generic maps
+* typed and generic maps

-in Go and create business process models with it.
+in Go and create business process models out of it.

 As a modeler with a CLI, gobpmn is a monorepo with clear encapsulation.